industrialdev/wicket-drupalmodule-php/README.md

  - Parent ORG - Top level organization used for creating new people on the create account form.
 This is the "alternate name" found in Wicket under "Organizations" for the top most organization.

  - Wicket Admin - The address of the admin interface.
-Ex: https://[client-name]-admin.staging.wicketcloud.com or https://[client-name]-admin.wicketcloud.com for production
+Ex: **https://[client-name]-admin.staging.wicketcloud.com** OR **https://[client-name]-admin.wicketcloud.com** for production

 # Available Submodules

-## Base Wicket Plugin
+## Base Wicket Module
-Enable the "Wicket" plugin in the wordpress admin.
-This is required for any of the sub-plugins below.
+Enable the "Wicket" module in the Drupal admin.
+This is required for any of the sub-modules below.
 Enter the relevant API credentials on the provided settings form in the backend.
-Beyond containing the settings form, this plugin provides helper functions as well.
+Beyond containing the settings form, this module provides helper functions as well.

-If needed, you can also enable the other plugins below to extend functionality.
+If needed, you can also enable the other submodules below to extend functionality.

 ## Wicket CAS Role Sync

-Requires WP-CASSIFY plugin *AND* the "Base Wicket Plugin"
+Requires the Drupal CAS module (https://www.drupal.org/project/cas) *AND* the "Base Wicket Module"

 This will work on user login.
 Deletes existing user roles then re-adds based on what's set on the user in Wicket.
 If the roles don't exist in
-Wordpress, they will be created on the fly
+Drupal, they will be created on the fly then assigned to the user.

 ## Wicket Update Password

-Requires the "Base Wicket Plugin".
-Provides a widget with a form to update the persons password.
-This is a widget in Wordpress.
-It's suggested to install widget context plugin to be able to restrict which pages it can go on.
+Requires the "Base Wicket Module".
+Provides a Drupal block with a form to update the persons password.

 ## Wicket Contact Information

-Requires the "Base Wicket Plugin".
+Requires the "Base Wicket Module".
 Provides the React widget form from Wicket admin to update person contact information.
-This is a widget in Wordpress.
-It's suggested to install widget context plugin to be able to restrict which pages it can go on.
+This is a block in Drupal.

 ## Wicket Create Account Form